-The GS108T and GS110TP support physical and logical interfaces.
+The switch support physical and logical interfaces.
 Interfaces are identified by their type and the interface number.
 The physical ports are gigabit interfaces and are numbered on the front panel.
 You configure the logical interfaces by using the software.
-Table 1-2 describes the naming convention for all interfaces available on the switch.
+The following table describes the naming convention for all interfaces available on the switch.